Available in VPC

 Notification settings

 Additional fees apply when you subscribe to Cloud Insight.
-For an introduction on Cloud Insight and details about its pricing plans, see Services > Management & Governance > Cloud Insight in the NAVER Cloud Platform portal.
+For more information on Cloud Insight introduction and pricing, see Services > Management & Governance > Cloud Insight on the NAVER Cloud Platform portal.

-For how to set notifications (alarm) on the Event Rule for each MySQL Server in Cloud Insight, see Cloud Insight user guide.
+For more information on how to set notifications (alarm) on the Event Rule for each MySQL Server in Cloud Insight, see Cloud Insight user guide.